These very pretty attachments are Crochet Flowers and they can look really stunning on your projects.

 For your free pattern of the crochet flower that I have featured just click on the link to Woolcrafting.com and print it off.

-The link will open in a new window for you so that you can come back to this page when you are finished
+The link will open up a new window for you so that you can come back to this page when you are finished

 There are full instructions on learning how to crochet and all the stitches are explained fully.